Khanh779/Network_Packet_Analyzer/README.md

 # Network_Packet_Traffic
-A network traffic monitoring application that captures and displays packet connections.
+The "Network Packet Traffic" project is a network traffic monitoring and packet analysis tool that captures, analyzes, and displays information about data packets transmitted over the network.

 ## Features
 - Analyze and display detailed network packet information.